Quantmetry/pipeasy-spark/README.md

         ```
  - I log into Travis with my Github account.
 I can see and configure the builds for this repository (I have admin rights on the repo).
    I can trigger a build without pushing to the repository (More Options / Trigger Build).
 Everything runs fine!
+ - I push this to a new branch : Travis triggers tests on this branch (even without creating a pull request).
+   The tests fail because I changed `README.rst` to `README.md`.
+I need to also change this in `setup.py`.

 Features
 --------